Table of Contents

-The origin of word “chai” is derived from the Chinese word for tea, “chá (茶),” and is used in India and many other parts of the world to describe tea.
+The word “chai” is derived from the Chinese word for tea, “chá (茶),” which is used in India and many other parts of the world to describe tea.

-At present, chai is associated with a spiced blend beverage masala chai, often served with milk, but it has little to do with how it all began.
+Chai is associated with a spiced blend beverage, masala chai, often served with milk, but it has little to do with how it began.

 How It All Began

 The “real” and “true” story is based on a 5000-year-old legend.
-A king existed a long time ago somewhere in India or Siam, who wanted to help his people live a healthy and long life.
-He ordered a unique medicinal beverage to be created and used in Ayurveda, a traditional therapeutic practice in which herbs and spices are used for healing and considered by many to be the oldest healing science.
+A king existed long ago somewhere in India or Siam who wanted to help his people live a healthy and long life.
+He ordered a unique medicinal beverage to be created and used in Ayurveda, a traditional therapeutic practice in which herbs and spices are used for healing.
+It is considered by many to be the oldest healing science.
 In Sanskrit, Ayurveda means “The Science of Life, and here in the West, we can probably say” the predecessor of Homeopathy.”

 Herbs and spices were blended in myriad ways and used as medicine or just drunk for good health.
 The blend of these spices is called masala, hence masala/chai or “spiced tea.”